Skip to main content

 9. Upskilling & career progression

-As well as feeling that the work they do has value, it’s important for employees to feel that they’re progressing within your business, and learning new skills.
-Performing the same tasks day in, day out, can cause staff to stagnate, which could lead to lower productivity, disaffection, and even depression if left unchecked.
+As well as feeling that the work they do has value, it’s important for employees to feel that they’re progressing within your business and learning new skills.
+Performing the same tasks day in day out can cause staff to stagnate, which could lead to lower productivity, disaffection, and even depression if left unchecked.

 In addition to holding regular one-to-ones and annual reviews, staff should be given the opportunity to pick up new skills or given additional responsibility.